teachingaway/teachingaway.github.io/attorneys.md

 <img src="/../images/EricAvatar.jpg" class="avatar-photo">
 <h3>Eric</h3>
 </a>
-<p>Eric practices patent and trademark law.
-He works with the Brooklyn Law school technology clinic to provide free defense against patent trolls, sits on the board of the <a href='http://legalhackers.org/'>NYC Legal Hackers.</a>, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, the free copyright law treatise.</p>
+<p>Patent and trademark law.
+Admitted in New York and at the US Patent and Trademark Office.</p>
 </div>

 <div class='fourcols'>